mindprotectionkit-admin/immunity-docs/defensive-technology.rst

-If you’re using someone else’s “open” — unencrypted — wireless access point, like the one at the coffee shop, you will have to take care of your own encryption using the tools and methods described in other sections. `Tor`_ is especially useful for protecting your wireless transmissions.
+If you’re using someone else’s “open” — unencrypted — wireless access point, like the one at the coffee shop, you will have to take care of your own encryption using the tools and methods described in other sections. `Tor_Local`_ is especially useful for protecting your wireless transmissions.
 If you don’t use Tor, and even if you do, you should also always use application-level encryption over open wireless, so no one can sniff your `passwords`_.